 In addition to its academic mission, research, and education, RBHS faculty provide clinical services across a broad range of disciplines including medicine, dentistry, nursing, mental and behavioral health, and physical and rehabilitation science through its faculty practices and community health programs.
-There are approximately 1.7 million patient visits to RBHS health care facilities annually, and patients are served by over 800 physicians, dentists, mental health professionals, and other health practitioners.
-RBHS clinical facilities are located throughout the state, in 16 of 21 New Jersey counties-at Rutgers University-New Brunswick, including Piscataway; and at locations in Newark, Scotch Plains, Somerset, Stratford, and other locations.
+There are approximately 2.1 million patient visits to RBHS health care facilities annually, and patients are served by over 1,300 physicians, dentists, mental health professionals, and other health practitioners.
+RBHS clinical facilities are located throughout the state, in 16 of 21 New Jersey counties.
 Clinical partners include the Robert Wood Johnson University Hospital in New Brunswick (part of RWJBarnabas Health), University Hospital in Newark, and other affiliates.

-In 2017, RBHS net patient services revenue, including revenue related to patient care services generated within faculty practice operations, community health care centers, and other clinical activities, was \$473.1 million, up from \$436.3 million in 2016.
-In addition, RBHS health service contract revenue, including affiliate revenue and reimbursements for graduate medical education residency programs, was \$238.1 million in 2017, up from \$176.9 million in 2016.
+In 2018, RBHS net patient services revenue, including revenue related to patient care services generated within faculty practice operations, community health care centers, and other clinical activities, was \$232.6 million, up from \$206.3 million in 2017.
+In addition, RBHS health service contract revenue, including affiliate revenue and reimbursements for graduate medical education residency programs, was \$549.4 million in 2018, up from \$520.3 million in 2017.